 If you look at the country's economy cumulatively, then I would say it has grown.
 In the early 1990s after the advent of democracy in the country the subsequent governments started reforming the economy.
-The reforms that were taken had a very positive impact.
-So, if you compare the economy at the moment to what it was prior to democracy, then I would say we have improved though it has been slow when compared to other countries that started the economic liberalisation process then.
-But we also have limitations.
+The reforms that were taken had a very positive impact on the economy.
+So, if you compare the economy at the moment to what it was prior to democracy then I would say we have improved though it is low when compared to other countries that started the economic liberalisation process then.
+Moreover, if you look at the limitations we have, then the economy has grown in a good manner.
 We are a landlocked country and we have to import basically everything.
 We do not have proper infrastructure and to develop infrastructure we do not have enough resources.
-So, if you take these into consideration, I would say we have had quite a good growth.
+So, if you take into consideration all these constraints then I would say we have had quite a good growth though it might not be as expected.